-For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.
+It is information of the second sort that will be our primary concern, since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.

-Reading 🗳
+Reading

 Pruitt, D. G., & Kim, S. H. (2004).
-Strategic Choice.
-In Social Conflict: Escalation, Stalemate, and Settlement (3^{so} ed., pp. 37-62).
-New York: McGraw-Hill.
+Strategic choice.
+In Social conflict: Escalation, stalemate, and settlement (3rd ed., pp. 37-62).
+McGraw-Hill.